GiGurra/snail/README.md

 A high-throughput networking library focusing on TCP communication with request-response patterns.

+While this library and README is focused on TCP communication, the implementation is modular and its usefulness is not specific to TCP - I just chose it as the first use-case.
+The library is designed to be cherry-picked from for other situations.
+For example, it would probably also be useful for creating fast solutions for storing logs to files, batching requests to other system devices, or other similar scenarios.

-## Motivation
+## Initial Motivation

 Web servers, microservices and many system architectures are built on top of the request-response pattern.
-However, virtually all of them are also built on top of tcp, and the tcp stack implemented in modern operating systems is incredibly inefficient for this pattern.
-While request-response designs favor small messages and low, tcp communication is optimized for continuous streams of data and maximizing bandwidth/throughput and managing such traffic.
+However, virtually all of them are also built on top of tcp (which is also the assumed transport layer for most cloud based environments such as Kubernetes and its networking), and the tcp stack implemented in modern operating systems is incredibly inefficient for the request-response pattern.
+While request-response designs give the user/developer a sense of the operations being lightweight RPCs similar to regular function calls, tcp communication is optimized for continuous streams of data and maximizing bandwidth/throughput and managing such traffic.
+If you just write a simple naively implemented RPC over tcp, you would be lucky to achieve more than 10-20k requests/s per thread/goroutine.

+On the other hand, the request-response pattern is easy to reason about, easy to implement, easy to guarantee transactions and data/state consistency with across distributed systems.
+It also is the basis for a vast amount of existing standard tools and systems that would be difficult to live without - and sometimes/often it simply maps 1:1 to the real life problems.
+Asynchronous message passing without explicit dedicated responses (actors) suffers from the same fundamental problem with TCP-like transports.
+This project focuses on the request-response pattern, but the same efficiency gains presented here can be achieved in the distributed actor model as well.

 This library aims to make traditional request-response situations more efficient, without modifying the request-response programming interface used by developers, by serializing concurrent requests from high number of parallel operations into a single data stream - both client and server side.
+The implementation is designed to be modular and to be cherry-picked from (does not 100% assume TCP or a request response pattern, but to make use of the full benefits of all components in this library, at least for now, TCP and request-response is assumed).

-In other words, your programming interface should still look like this:
+In other words, your programming interface is expected to look something like this, and will stay like this after using `snail`:

 ```go
 func someOperation(data Data) SomeResult {
 // ...
 }
 ```

+## High level design/solution?

 How can this be addressed?
 Have you ever played a game such as Transport Tycoon?
 In that game you try to build a transportation company - optimizing transportation of goods and people for maximum profit.
 You build tracks, train